ImplFerris/pico-pico/src/std-to-no-std/no-std.md

 error: could not compile `pico-from-scratch` (bin "pico-from-scratch") due to 3 previous errors
 ```

 There are so many errors here.
 Lets fix one by one.
 The first error says the target may not support the standard library.
 That's true.
 We already know that.
-The problem is, we didn't tell Rust that we don't want to use std.
-That's where no_std attribute comes into play.
+The problem is, we didn't tell Rust that we don't want to use `std`.
+That's where `no_std` attribute comes into play.

 ## #![no_std]

-The #![no_std] attribute disables the use of the standard library (std).
+The `#![no_std]` attribute disables the use of the standard library (`std`).
 This is necessary most of the times for embedded systems development, where the environment typically lacks many of the resources (like an operating system, file system, or heap allocation) that the standard library assumes are available.

-In the top of your src/main.rs file, add this line:
+In the top of your `src/main.rs` file, add this line:

 ```rs
 #![no_std]
 ```

 That's it.
-Now Rust knows that this project will only use the core library, not std.
+Now Rust knows that this project will only use the `core` library, not `std`.

 ## Println

-The println! macro comes from the [std crate](https://doc.rust-lang.org/std/macro.println.html).
-Since we're not using std in our project, we can't use println!.
+The `println!` macro comes from the [std crate](https://doc.rust-lang.org/std/macro.println.html).
+Since we're not using std in our project, we can't use `println!`.
 Let's go ahead and remove it from the code.

 Now the code should be like this